zhisonghuo/Microsoft-Power-Apps/README.md

 ## About Me

-I am an experienced freelancer specializing in Microsoft Power Platform, with a particular focus on Power Apps in this repository.
+I am an experienced Upwork freelancer specializing in Microsoft Power Platform, with a particular focus on Power Apps in this repository.
 My background encompasses a blend of technical proficiency and business acumen, enabling me to deliver solutions that are not only technically sound but also aligned with business objectives.

 ## Certifications